jaderigby/segments/README.md

 Now, for the rack!
 The "rack" class helps you lay out items side-by-side in a convenient way.
 For example, what if you want links at the bottom of your footer with them layed out right next to each other horizontally:

+A "rack" wrapper works with the following tags:

+- div
+- span
+- "a" tag
+- "i" tag

-The "rack" class comes with a few of it's own qualifier classes:
+The "rack" class comes with a few of it's own qualifier classes, as well:

 - compress
 - with-dividers